Penny Sharpe: Early life

-Sharpe was born in Canberra, but later moved to Sydney.
-She studied food technology at the University of New South Wales, where she became involved in student politics.
+Sharpe was born in Canberra.
+She attended Melrose High School.
+At the age of 19, she moved to Sydney and studied food technology at the University of New South Wales, where she became involved in student politics.
 She was elected president of the University of New South Wales Student Guild in 1993, the same year that she met her long-term partner, Jo Tilly.
 Sharpe rose to national prominence the following year when she became president of the National Union of Students.
 As president, she was involved in a national campaign against the Keating Labor government's higher education reforms, as well as in the partially successful Victorian battle against attempts by its Liberal government to introduce voluntary student unionism there.

-Sharpe was a co editor of Party Girls: Labor Women, a book about the role of women in politics.
+Sharpe was a co-editor of Party Girls: Labor Women, a book about the role of women in politics.
 She was a Marrickville Council councillor from 2004 to 2008.
 At the March 2004 local government elections, Sharpe was elected as a Councillor for West Ward of Marrickville Council, serving a single term until September 2008.